jetdeploy/documentation/docs/source/message-brokers.md

 - Management `console` of RabbitMQ

-    Simply visit your Console endpoint and insert credentials to authenticate!
+    Simply visit your instance Console endpoint and insert credentials to authenticate!

 - `rabbitmqadmin` command line for RabbitMQ